TheAlchemistKE/Basic-Linter/README.md

 The following are upcoming features to the project:
 1. Lint HTML through a URI.
-2. Allow file input so that you can check entire file.
-3. Give more precise errors like on what line it occurred
+2. Give more precise errors like on what line it occurred

 ## Built With